TokenMarketNet/sto/docs/source/install.rst

 Normal users
 ------------

-This tool is for command line users / developers only. `For arranging a business deal contact TokenMarket security token team <https://tokenmarket.net/security-token-offering>`_.
+This tool is for command line users and developers only.
+We do not provide an end user application as open source. `For a managed service please contact TokenMarket business representatives <https://tokenmarket.net/security-token-offering>`_.

 Advanced users
 --------------